KevinJump/uSync-Legacy/readme.md

 * Macros
 * Languages
 * Dictionary Items
+* MemberTypes

-You can use uSync.ContentEdition to manage content and media if you also want to write them to disk.
+You can use **uSync.ContentEdition** to manage content and media if you also want to write them to disk.

 The basics workings of uSync
 -